Rohitkk432/Itadakimasu/README.md

 1. Started the project using PERN stack and using self writted css styling you can check that out here - https://github.com/Rohitkk432/Bon-Appetit.git
 2. Wanted to try something new then came across a graphql video tutorial and started again from scratch using MERNG that is MERN stack using graphql to query and fetch.
 3. Wanted to make a better looking UI and i am not so good at it without a UI designer on my team as it is a solo project.
 So used Material Ui this time rather than regular CSS that i am comfortable with . (went through Fluent UI, React-Bootstrap , Material Ui before then choose to use Material UI).
+4. Deployed server on heroku and client on netlify without issues this time last project faced cors issues.

 ## Things Played around with
 1. Tried to use Graphql still havent learned or unleashed any high level of it just used it in a basic way.